airvolute/dcs-deploy/readme.md

 ##### RTNETLINK answers: Operation not supported

-This error happens during the flasihng process.
+This error happens during the flashing process.
 Snippet:

 ```txt
 ***************************************